Neotys-Labs/NewRelic/README.md

 ## Analyse results in New Relic Insights
-In addition to their core APM product, New Relic offers New Relic Insights, which provides a wide variety of methods to analyze and present custom, real-time data visualizations.
+In addition to their core APM product, New Relic offers New Relic Insights, which provides a wide variety of methods to analyse and present custom, real-time data visualizations.
 New Relic offers the ability to build precise dashboards with the help of their New Relic Query (NQR) language.
 Any data measured by New Relic (APM, Infrastructure, RUM, or Synthetic) can be accessed using NRQ.

 NeoLoad sends statistics in two Insights tables: "NeoLoadData" and "NeoLoadValues"